timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     with `NULL` defaults, adding indexes, changing or renaming the hypertable schema, and adding `CHECK` constraints.
 For `CHECK` constraints, only untiered data is verified.
-    Columns can be deleted.
-However, you cannot add a new column with the same name to the hypertable after enabling tiering.
+    Columns can also be deleted, but you cannot subsequently add a new column to a tiered hypertable with the same name as the now-deleted column.

     _Disallowed_ modifications include: adding a column with non-`NULL` defaults, renaming a column, changing the data type of a